nus-cs2113-AY2223S1/ip/docs/README.md

 Expected outcome:

-It should shows the goodbye message
+It should show the goodbye message and then exit the program

 ```
     ____________________________________________________________